gnachman/iterm2-website/source/_includes/documentation-highlights.md

 #### Notification Center Support
 If you enable notifications (Preferences > Profiles > Terminal > Send Notification Center alerts) then you'll receive messages when a terminal beeps, has output after a period of silence, or terminates.
 There's also <a href="documentation-escape-codes.html">a proprietary escape sequence</a> to send a notification.
 You can adjust the kinds of notifications that get posted in Preferences > Profiles > Terminal > Filter Alerts.

-#### Exposé Tabs
-If you have too many tabs and are unable to find the one you're looking for, you can use the Exposé Tabs feature to find it.
-Press cmd-opt-E and all your tabs will be shown at once.
-You can then perform a search over all tabs simultaneously to find what you're looking for.

 #### Window Arrangements
 You can take a snapshot of your open windows, tabs, and panes with the menu option Window > Save Window Arrangement.
 You can restore this configuration with Window > Restore Window Arrangement, or you can choose to have it automatically restored when you start iTerm2 with Preferences > General > Open saved window arrangement.